week at a glance

 If you're new to PrideUBC, you can get involved!
 In addition to our open positions, we also have a volunteer mailing list for anyone who wants to help out with our events.
 Simply contact us at email@example.com with your email if you want to keep up to date with volunteer information.
-If you'd like to visit us in person, our office is in SUB 245C.
+If you'd like to visit us in person, our office is on the top floor of the SUB in Room 245C.

 We welcome all members to join!

 The minutes from our general meetings can be found at: